metabrainz/acousticbrainz-server/README.md

 We use Gulp as our JavaScript/CSS build system.

+#### First-time installation
+For development, the first time that you install acousticbrainz you must install node packages in your local directory.

+    ./develop.sh run --rm --user `id -u`:`id -g` -e HOME=/tmp webserver npm install

+This has the effect of creating a `node_modules` directory in your local code checkout.
+The `--user` and `-e` flags are needed on a Linux host to make this directory owned by your local user.

 To build stylesheets and javascript bundles, run gulp:

     ./develop.sh run --rm webserver ./node_modules/.bin/gulp